Jennifer Lopez Doesn’t Want To Marry Alex Rodriguez Too Soon And ‘Jinx’ Relationship, Per ‘Us Weekly’

 “They were ready to get married early on and talked about it.
 But Jennifer decided she wants to do it differently this time.
 She’s been down the marriage road and doesn’t know if she wants to do it again.”

-And since things in the couple’s relationship is currently going so well, J-Lo doesn’t want to throw a wrench in anything by rushing to the altar.
+And since things in the couple’s relationship are currently going so well, J-Lo doesn’t want to throw a wrench in anything by rushing to the altar.

 “Everything is working out so well, she doesn’t want to jinx it or change anything,” the source dished.